Private Limited vs. LLP vs. OPC – Which to Setup

 9. Business Continuity and Transferability

-• PLC: Operates as a separate legal entity; ownership transfer is possible through share transfers.
+• Private Limited: Operates as a separate legal entity; ownership transfer is possible through share transfers.

 • LLP: Offers perpetual succession; economic rights can be transferred.